Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 We create an upper range for the MPG variable.
 To find a more exact interval.
 We decided to calculate it according to the fuel type of the vehicle.
 It makes sense that hybrid vehicles have an MPG.
-Since they rely on their electric motors.
+Since they rely on their electric motors.We take the largest interval to select all those values that are less than that amount.